Tel: 00 353 61 202015

 What You Will Study

-The pcourse is four years in duration and offers streams in the following subject areas: Education; Mathematics; Statistics and Computer Science.
+The course is four years in duration and offers streams in the following subject areas: Education; Mathematics; Statistics and Computer Science.
 The course design is as follows

 |Year 1 - Semester 1||Semester 2|